This post contains affiliate links. Please read my disclosure policy to learn more.

-The best way to freeze milk is to do so quickly and in a freezer-safe container that allows enough room for the milk to expand as it freezes.
+The best way to freeze milk is to do so quickly and in airtight, freezer-safe containers that allow enough room for the milk to expand as it freezes.

-Be sure to leave a couple of inches of headspace in the freezer-safe container to allow the milk to expand without cracking or splitting.
+Be sure to leave a couple of inches of headspace in each freezer-safe container to allow the milk to expand without cracking or splitting.

-This means you should remove about a cup or so of the milk leaving a couple of inches of “empty” space in the container before freezing.
+This means you should remove about 1 cup or so of the milk leaving a couple of inches of “empty” space in the container before freezing.

 You can freeze milk in its original plastic container but if it is in a cardboard carton or glass container, you should transfer the milk to a freezer-safe container prior to freezing.

 If you don’t consume a lot of milk at once, you may consider freezing in smaller portions for baking or even ice cube trays to use in smoothies.